Skip to content

 Does Trillet offer HIPAA compliance?

 Trillet includes HIPAA, TCPA, ACMA, and GDPR compliance on every plan at no extra cost.
-This is a genuine differentiator.
-Phonely charges $500/month for HIPAA as an enterprise add-on, while AIRA, Upfirst, and Dialzara do not publish compliance certifications at all.
-For healthcare, legal, or financial service businesses that handle protected health information or sensitive caller data, Trillet's included compliance eliminates a significant cost barrier.
+For healthcare, legal, or financial service businesses that handle protected health information or sensitive caller data, that included compliance removes a cost and setup barrier that many budget alternatives leave unaddressed.

 Per-call billing charges the same rate whether a call lasts 20 seconds or 15 minutes.
 Per-minute billing charges based on actual talk time.
-For most small businesses, which receive a mix of quick 30-second inquiries and longer 5-minute conversations, per-minute billing produces lower and more predictable monthly costs.
-Per-call billing only favors businesses where every call runs long (8+ minutes) and call volume is very low (under 20 calls per month).
-For a complete breakdown, see AI Receptionist Pricing Models Explained.
+For most small businesses, which take a mix of quick 30-second inquiries and longer conversations, per-minute billing produces lower and more predictable monthly costs.
+Per-call billing only favors businesses where nearly every call runs long and total call volume is very low.
+For a complete breakdown, see AI receptionist pricing models explained.

 Which Trillet product is right for me?